 by Parker Piscitello-Faye

 As more and more companies embrace new approaches to work-life in 2021, employee benefits are also changing.
-From four day work weeks to tuition assistance, employers are stepping up to support workers after such a difficult two years.
+From four day work weeks to tuition assistance, HR departments across the country are stepping up to support workers after such a difficult two years.
 Part of that changing equation?
-Employee financial well-being programs and closer attention to financial wellness at work.
+Employee financial well-being programs and paying closer attention to financial wellness at work.

-This new employee benefit allows companies to support their team’s financial, in addition to their professional, success.
-However, for employers just starting to do research on these platforms, navigating this new world can get overwhelming, fast.
+These new benefits allows human resource professionals to help their companies support employee financial and professional success.
+However, for HR departments just starting to do research on these platforms, navigating this new world can get overwhelming, fast.

 So, to help both parties better understand what this new benefits program is, we’ve put together an all encompassing resource.
 We’ll cover employee wellness programs, their benefits, their ROI post-pandemic, and next steps to take to implement them.